Australian related COLONIAL, PROCLAMATION & CONVICT PERIOD

 TO PLACE AN ORDER:

-If you wish to make a purchase, please send an email to oldcoins@senet.com.au or telephone, Midday to 6pm AEST - Monday to Sunday, 08 8165 3446 to confirm your purchase.
+If you wish to make a purchase, please send an email to yeoldecoinco@gmail.com or telephone, Midday to 6pm AEST - Monday to Friday, 08 8165 3446 to confirm your purchase.

 If necessary, leave a phone message and a time to call and you will be answered.

-The Australian Proclamation of 1800 fixed 11 world coin values in Australia at a higher value than overseas.
-This was an attempt to keep overseas coins in Australia.
 The coins mentioned in the Proclamation were: Portuguese Johanna & Half Johanna, Netherlands Ducat & Guilden, Indian Mohur, Pagoda & Rupee, Spanish Dollar, Great Britain Guinea, Shilling and Penny.
-These coins all had a higher value in Australia than elsewhere during the period 1800-1825.
+These 11 coin values all had a higher value in Australia than elsewhere during the period 1800-1825.
 The Johanna and Half Johanna and the Spanish Dollars and Dutch guilders and Ducats were all widely traded world silver or gold trade coinage of the period.
-Fractionals of the above mentioned coins were eagerly accepted.
-The Australian Proclamation coinage values were repealed by the Monetary Act of 1825, following the introduction of quantities of British coins produced after 1816.
-British coins of nearly any denomination available were traded in Australia during the Proclamation period, 1788 - 1825 and most were readily accepted as currency right up to about 1920, after which British silver coins began to have considerably less silver content than Australian coins.
+A consignement of Spanish Dollars was used to produce the Holey Dollar & Dump, Australia's first locally made coinage in 1813.

 Transportation of convicts to Australia began with the first fleet in 1788 and ended with the coming of the Gold Rush in the early 1850s.
 Transportation was, in fact, another version of slavery and many were harshly sentenced for comparatively minor crimes.
 It was a source of cheap labour and a chance for England to rid itself of excess population, caused in part by the Industrial Revolution.
+But, from those humble beginnings, a country unique in the world has developed, with a history and culture stretching back far before 1788.

 Aust